 Individuals with Disabilities

 The CLDC invites students and alumni to consider career coaching, leadership coaching, or a mock interview to prepare for success during your time in school and to feel confident about your post-graduation plans.
 We have worked extensively with Student Accessibility Services in the past to effectively serve students with disabilities and we invite you to reach out for your career and leadership needs.
-Many students have used coaching as a way to to discuss how to disclose a disability, how to identify jobs of interest, and to prepare for a successful job application experience.
+Many students have used coaching as a way to discuss how to disclose a disability, how to identify jobs of interest and to prepare for a successful job application experience.
+Schedule with a coach using the Handshake platform.
+Visit our About Handshake page to learn more about the tool and how to log in the first time.

 Accessibility Services is an essential resource for requesting accommodations, identifying resources to help you prepare for success, and to connect with your Accessibility Coordinator for individualized support.